dotmotion/BudgetApp/README.md

 - created function to add a new item into the data object

 - created function to push new item into the DOM as an HTML string

+#[8/20]

+- created function to clear the input fields after a new item is entered

+- converted value field into number on the data object (for future budget calculations)

+- added conditionals to prevent false inputs

+- started calculating budget and percentage

+- updated budget, percentage and totals on the UI

+- all values on the UI are reset after application load